RikJansenTU/FontysS4/README.md

 **Personal Project**

 While it unfortunately never resulted in a functional prototype, I did do extensive research on the technical challenges of this project.
 Speech-to-text proved an easier challenge than expected, even though I never worked with it before.
 However, trying to interpret that text in a meaningful way was much more difficult - I could judge words based on how often they appeared in the English language, but attempting to judge an entire sentence was much harder, and resulted in a lot of reading on text interpretation, mostly involving AI.
+The 'algorithm' code I built can be found [here](/Personal%20Project/Algorithm%20Code.md).

 **Duo Project**